-Turkey Blames DC Cops For Erdogan’s Thugs Pummeling Protesters
+Turkey Blames D.C.
+Cops for Erdogan’s Thugs Pummeling Protesters

 It later continued: “The decision, which clearly was not taken as a result of an impartial and independent investigation, is unacceptable.”

-Metro police see it differently, as do most independent observers of what occurred when Erdogan’s security detail charged protesters last month after the Turkish leader met with President Donald Trump.
+Metropolitan police see it differently, as do most independent observers of what occurred when Erdogan’s security detail charged protesters last month after the Turkish leader met with President Donald Trump.
 Turkish security personnel were videotaped rushing, then stomping, kicking, and punching protestors.
 Erdogan even got out of his car to briefly watch.

 At a news conference Thursday, D.C.
 Mayor Muriel E. Bowser, a Democrat, and Police Chief Peter Newsham outlined the charges against the men, who are believed to be in Turkey.
 Most legal experts don’t expect any of them to be sent back to the United States.